benjaminpope/smearcampaign/data/README.md

 `spectra_tres_pope.tar.gz` contains the raw data of all the spectra.

 `abundances.zip` is Keith Hawkins' set of plots displaying abundances in the smear sample vs reference samples.

+`final_abundances_merged.fits` is Keith's set of abundances for all stars in fits format.